Migracode-Barcelona/old-syllabus-contents/js-core/week-05/lesson.md

 - Define comparator operators and list the different types
 - Use comparator operators in an `if` statement
 - Define what a logical operator is and give examples
-- Write functionality that uses the `assert` module
 - Describe what an array is and write code that interacts with them

 ---